Table of Contents:

 Not all dogs have a tail.
 Some dogs are born with short, rudimentary tails.
 Other dogs have their tails docked short soon after birth.
 Dogs without tails and those whose tails are commonly docked often belong to the herding and working breeds of dogs.
 In these breeds, a long tail is considered a disadvantage or a hazard, depending upon the dog’s intended usage or line of work.

-What Is the General Structure of the Tail in Dogs?
+What Is the General Structure of the Canine Tail?

 The canine tail usually consists of between six and 23 highly mobile vertebrae.
 These vertebrae are enclosed by a versatile musculature that make the various segments, especially the tip, capable of finely graded movements that lift the tail, move it from side to side, or draw it down toward the anus or between the hind legs.
 The caudal muscles lie on the lumbar vertebrae, sacrum (in the lower back region) and tail vertebrae.
 The muscles insert on the tail/caudal vertebrae exclusively.
 The muscles are attached to the tail vertebrae by tendons.
 The most posterior tendons attach to the last tail vertebrae.